hideengineer/chat-space/README.md

 ### Association

-- has_many :groups, through: groups_users
+- has_many :groups, through: :groups_users
 - has_many :messages
 - has_many :groups_users